|We discuss various aspects of grinding coffee and the pros and cons of buying ground coffee..|

-Brazil's and Colombians are very soft whilst the high-grown central Americans like Guatemala, Costa Rica, Honduras, El-Salvador, etc. and some Ethiopians are very hard beans.
+Brazil's and Colombians are very soft whilst the high-grown central Americans like Guatemala, Costa Rica, Honduras, El-Salvador, etc. and some Ethiopian coffee beans are very hard beans.

 The roast levels and general freshness of the coffee beans also affect the grind setting.

 All these factors mean you need to keep constantly monitoring the grinder setting to ensure it is optimal for your coffee extraction.

 Cafe baristas will often adjust the grinder 3 or 4 times a day based on how the temperature changes or the way in which beans and the espresso machine are performing.

 Our tips for grinding coffee

 Never pre-grind to store the coffee.
 Grind on demand only.

 Don't be afraid to waste the espresso shot if the grind was not correct - it will result in a poor tasting coffee and basically ruin your day !
 Make another one.

 The rule that an espresso needs to be extracted for 25 seconds is only a guide and will depend upon your equipment.

 Most domestic low-end grinders and espresso machines cannot achieve this, so don't wreck your equipment by grinding so fine and extracting for too long that the you have burnt the shot and too long means blonding in the shot pulls through heaps of bitterness Sometimes a great espresso can be pulled in 15 seconds.